Michaelangel007/buddhabrot/README.md

         }

-b)  Since we have N threads all fighting for contention over a single greyscale output bitmap We allocate N greyscale bitmaps so each thread has its own indepent local copy -- this will prevent costly `synchronization` fences / barries / waiting.
+b)  Since we have N threads all fighting for contention over a single resource (greyscale output bitmap) we instead allocate N greyscale bitmaps so each thread has its own indepent local copy -- this will prevent costly `synchronization` fences / barries / waiting.

-We will then merge (add) all the thread's bitmap back into a single master copy.
+Once we all done then we will then merge (add) all the thread's bitmap back into a single master image.

+We'll also need to extend our initial image allocation to allocate N images -- one for each thread.

-== Multi-Core ==
+# == Multi-Core version 1 ==

-You need to be careful to specify 'for' in the #pragma

-Note:
+When using OpenMP it is easy to miss some of the syntax for the #pragma's.

+i.e. When you parallelize a for loop() there are 2 subtle but different outcomes.

     omp parallel     -- spawn a group of threads, for() excuted for each thread! omp parallel for -- divie loop amongst all threads, each thread does partial work

+Using `omp parallel` won't produce the desired outcome.

         #pragma omp parallel for